Seminars

 The Research Education Program (REP) presents 25 seminars each year on a variety of topics, designed to inform and assist you through each step of the research process.

-All of our seminars are also recorded and uploaded within a week from presentation.
+All of our seminars are recorded and uploaded within a week from presentation.
 Find out more about your viewing options.

-24 November | Qualitative Research Methods | Register for the next presentation |
+Friday 22 November | Qualitative Research Methods | Register |

-Most recently recorded seminars and workshops
+Watch our most recently recorded seminars and workshops

 If you were unable to join us for our latest sessions, we invite you to submit our access forms to watch in your own time.